jpmckinney/opengovdialogue.ca-jekyll/en/apply-selection-committee.md

 Membership on the Stakeholder Selection Committee will involve reviewing the nominations, agreeing with other committee members on a short list, interviewing short-listed candidates, and agreeing on the members of the Multi-stakeholder Forum.
 Nominations for candidates to the Forum will open the week of September 11th and interviews will take place in October.

-To be considered for membership of the Stakeholder Selection Committee, please send a CV and a short letter explaining your motivations and qualifications to serve to [mailto:mailto:MaryFrancoli@cunet.carleton.ca](mailto:MaryFrancoli@cunet.carleton.ca).
+To be considered for membership of the Stakeholder Selection Committee, please send a CV and a short letter explaining your motivations and qualifications to serve to [MaryFrancoli@cunet.carleton.ca](mailto:MaryFrancoli@cunet.carleton.ca).